DATA LEAK REPORTING PROTOCOL

 5.

-If the data breach has negative consequences for those involved, the internal controller will do everything possible to limit these consequences as much as possible.
+If the data breach has negative consequences for those involved, the internal person responsible will do everything possible to limit these consequences as much as possible.

 1.

-1. Depending on the nature and scope of the data breach for data subjects, the internal controller determines: how data subjects are informed (including in any case notifications are made of which types of personal data have been affected, what the possible consequences are, what measures Calma Activa takes and how the data subjects themselves can prevent or limit the damage)
+1. Depending on the nature and scope of the data breach for data subjects, the internal controller determines: how data subjects are informed (including at least the notification of which types of personal data have been affected, what the possible consequences are, what measures Calma Activa is taking and how data subjects can prevent or limit the damage themselves)

 what aftercare those involved receive

-If a data breach has occurred - regardless of whether it has been reported or not - adequate technical and/or organizational measures will be taken as soon as possible to prevent future similar data leaks.
+If a data breach has occurred - regardless of whether it has been reported or not - adequate technical and/or organizational measures will be taken as soon as possible to prevent similar data breaches in the future.

 3.

-The internal controller keeps a register of all data breaches, in which all data surrounding the data breach is registered, such as:
+The internal controller maintains a register of all data breaches, in which all data surrounding the data breach is recorded, such as:

 • a description of the incident date and time of the data breach